In 1309, Robert the Bruce held his first parliament in St Andrews Cathedral

 These characteristics clearly show that even in the 8th century St Andrews wasn’t isolated but open to artistic influences from Europe and further afield.
 Historic Environment Scotland summed up its importance by saying, “Its deeply symbolic design provides an insight into the religious beliefs, political aspirations and extensive international contacts of Pictish kings.”

-It meant, like many other religious buildings in Scotland during the Reformation, the complete closure of St Andrews Cathedral.
-Sadly much of the cathedral stonework was subsequently pulled down and reused for new building work in St Andrews.
+It meant, like many other religious buildings in Scotland during the Reformation, the complete closure of the cathedral.
+Sadly much of the stonework was subsequently pulled down and reused for new building work in St Andrews.

 Historic Environment Scotland – St Andrews Cathedral Visitor Information